facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

-When you run software in production, the KISS mantra takes on a new dimension.
+This is something that took me a while to fully grasp because, in my experience, a lot of the software being built never really gets to production, at least not at a significant scale.
+Most software is built on assumptions that never get tested.
+When you do run software in production, the KISS mantra takes on a new dimension.
 It's not just about code anymore, it's a little bit about architecture and infra, but mostly about reducing the moving parts and understanding their failure modes.
 It's about shipping stuff and making sure it works even while it breaks.
-It's about using [boring tech](https://mcfunley.com/choose-boring-technology) in [radically simple](https://www.radicalsimpli.city/) ways.

-## Also, there's a business
+## Follow the money

-the assumption was that something useful and with a good ux was going to have business value. this was about right for consumer and enterprise software.
+I said that keeping the users in mind during development can get us very far.
+This works under the assumption that software that's useful and works well, software of value to users, will bring money to the business.
+It's a convenient abstraction for developers: we do a good job so we don't need to worry about the business details.
+And it mostly works, especially for consumer and enterprise software.

-but maybe not necessarily so much for most software today. what about costs and budgets? what about stakeholders, investors
+But at some point that abstraction proves to be an oversimplification, and we can benefit from incorporating a business perspective:

 <div class="org-center">
 <p>